Lambeth Teaching Schools Alliance

 What are we looking for?

-South London Consortium is seeking to appoint excellent applicants to train as teachers through the School Direct Programme for the academic year 2016-17.
+The Lambeth Teaching Alliance is seeking to appoint excellent applicants to train as teachers through the School Direct Programme for the academic year 2018-2019.

-We are offering places for the Primary School Direct (unsalaried) route.
+We are currently offering places for the Primary School Direct (unsalaried) and Primary with Maths (unsalaried).
+Trainees may be eligible for a bursary of up to £20,000.

 Applicants should also be: